stackbit-projects/jsclassic-d4df6/src/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >
+          Come work out at any time you want.
 We open at 6 AM and stay up to 10 AM.
 Then evening 5 PM to 10 PM.
-We are dedicated, and we want you to be dedicated and hence we are flexible with the timings.
 Admission Fee Rs.600, Monthly Fee - Rs.400.
         actions:
           - label: Learn More
             url: /features